port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

   Some example use cases:

   - To sync all objects from the specified `kind` in the default region - do not specify a `selector`;
-  - To sync all Lambdas that are not owned by AWS Amplify service:
+  - To sync all lambdas that are not owned by AWS Amplify service:

     ```json showLineNumbers
     query: .FunctionName | startswith("amplify") | not